TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 &nbsp;
 <h3>Learning Activity 2.3: Read, Watch, and Search!</h3>
 <ul>
- 	<li>Read chapters 4 and 6 in the Badke (2017) text.</li>
+ 	<li>In this learning activity you will begin by reading chapters 4 and 6 in the Badke (2017) text.
+These two chapters discuss database searches and searching the library catalog.</li>
- 	<li>Watch the tutorial "<a href="https://vimeo.com/161998287/7661f12293">Preparing a research question for a database search</a>".</li>
+ 	<li>Next, watch the tutorial "<a href="https://vimeo.com/161998287/7661f12293">Preparing a research question for a database search</a>".</li>
- 	<li>Next, return to the link <a href="http://libguides.twu.ca/library_research/home">http://libguides.twu.ca/library_research/home</a> and click <a href="http://libguides.twu.ca/library_research/articles">"How to search for articles.</a>" Begin by selecting one of video tutorials in the section multi-disciplinary databases such as <a href="https://vimeo.com/160918763/913f61489b">"Academic Search Complete."</a> Watch the video tutorial to get an idea of how to search for a topic in a multi-disciplinary database.</li>
+ 	<li>Next, click on the library link <a href="http://libguides.twu.ca/library_research/articles">"How to search for articles.</a>" Begin by selecting one of video tutorials in the section on multi-disciplinary databases such as <a href="https://vimeo.com/160918763/913f61489b">"Academic Search Complete."</a> Watch the video tutorial to get an idea of how to search for a topic in a multi-disciplinary database.</li>
- 	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 1, use the Academic Search Complete database at the TWU library to locate a good example of a <strong>journal article</strong>.
+ 	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 2, use the Academic Search Complete database at the TWU library to locate a good example of a <strong>journal article</strong>.
 To do this you will need to:</li>
  	<li>Go to the <a href="https://www.twu.ca/library">library home page</a>.
 <ul>
  	<li>In the first search window, click the databases tab and then click the articles and databases link which brings you to a different screen.</li>